 So you drown out all the noise and just try to focus on what matters.
 We get it - why panic about one issue if you’re just going to have to constantly worry about everything else?

-But, of all things, indoor air quality is definitely an issue you should think about, and here’s why.
+But, of anything, indoor air quality is definitely an issue you should focus on, and here’s why.

 It affects your health